History of the Dallas Cowboys: 2020s

-Mike McCarthy era (2020–Present)
+Mike McCarthy era (2020–2024)

 2020

 After the Cowboys chose not to renew Jason Garrett's contract, the Cowboys hired former Packers head coach and Super Bowl champion Mike McCarthy to replace Garrett.
 The Cowboys started off with a tough first quarter, losing to teams who would later on make the playoffs that year.
-Their only victory in their first four games was a game against the Atlanta Falcons in which they trailed 20-0, 26-7, 29-10, and 39-24 at different points throughout the game, but recovered an onside kick and kicked a game-winning field goal to win 40-39.
+Their only victory in their first four games was a game against the Atlanta Falcons in which they trailed 20–0, 26–7, 29–10, and 39–24 at different points throughout the game, but recovered an onside kick and kicked a game-winning field goal to win 40–39.
 Their second victory was costly.
-Despite the Cowboys beating the New York Giants 37-34, quarterback Dak Prescott suffered a season-ending ankle injury.
+Despite the Cowboys beating the New York Giants 37–34, quarterback Dak Prescott suffered a season-ending ankle injury.
 The Cowboys would lose six of their next seven games, with their only victory during that span being an upset over the Minnesota Vikings.
-The Cowboys then won three straight to put them at 6-9 and contending for the division title.
+The Cowboys then won three straight to put them at 6–9 and contending for the division title.
 However, they lost Week 17 to the Giants, which eliminated them from playoff contention for the second straight year.

 2021

-With Dak back healthy an improved defense, and a 12-5 record Dallas returned to playoffs for the first time in three years.
-However, their hearts were broken once again as the 6th-seeded San Francisco 49ers upended them in the Wild Card Round 23-17.
+With Dak Prescott back healthy and an improved defense, and a 12–5 record, Dallas returned to the playoffs and won the NFC East for the first time in three years and earned the #3 seed of the playoffs.
+However, their hearts were broken once again as the 6th-seeded San Francisco 49ers upended them in the wild-card round 23–17.

 2022

-The Cowboys have started out with a 3-1 record, however Dak Prescott injured his hand during a 19-3 loss to Tampa Bay in week 1 and is expected to miss 6 to 8 weeks.
+The Cowboys started out with a 3–1 record, however Dak Prescott injured his hand during a 19–3 loss to the Tampa Bay Buccaneers in week 1 and was expected to miss 6 to 8 weeks.
 Backup Cooper Rush didn't disappoint and won four of his five starts.
-With Dak back, the Cowboys maintained the same record from last season.
+With Prescott back, the Cowboys maintained the same 12–5 record from last season.
 To begin the postseason, they met the Tampa Bay Buccaneers, who defeated them in Week 1.
-The Cowboys got revenge, defeating Tampa, 31-14 in what would be Tom Brady's final NFL game.
-But, the following week, Dallas' season was over when they were again eliminated by the 49ers, losing 19-12.
+The Cowboys got revenge, defeating the Buccaneers, 31–14 in what would be Tom Brady's final NFL game.
+But, the following week, Dallas' season was over when they were again eliminated by the San Francisco 49ers, losing 19–12 in the divisional round.

+2023

+The Cowboys had a best 8–0 record at home and they would go on to finish at 12–5 and win the NFC East and the #2 seed of the playoffs.
+They became very heavy Super Bowl favorites, however, things took a turn for the worse as the Cowboys season would come to an abrupt end as they would lose to the 7th-seeded Green Bay Packers 48–32.
+They would trail by 32 points at one point in the 4th quarter, they could not rally back.
+As a result, the Dallas Cowboys became the first #2 seed to lose to the #7 seed since the playoffs expansion in 2020.